andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 ![waterfall](images/waterfall.png)

 In a waterfall model, the value aggregated to the project can be saw only at the end of the project.

+In an agile model, at the end of each sprint you can delivery a part of the product that has a value aggregated.